Sumatriptan: Legal status

 In the United States, it is available only by medical prescription.
 It is available over the counter in many states in Australia.
 The product requires labelling by a pharmacist and is only available in packs of two without a medical prescription.
 However, it can be bought over the counter in the UK and Sweden.

-In Russia, versions of sumatriptan which are not registered in the State Register of Medicines may be regarded as narcotic drugs (derivatives of dimethyltryptamine).

 Generics

 Glaxo patents for sumatriptan expired in February 2009.
 At that time, Imitrex sold for about $25 a pill.
-Par Pharmaceutical then introduced generic versions of sumatriptan injection (sumatriptan succinate injection) 4- and 6-mg starter kits and 4- and 6-mg filled syringe cartridges, and 6-mg vials soon after.
+Par Pharmaceutical then introduced generic versions of sumatriptan injection (sumatriptan succinate injection) 4 and 6 mg starter kits and 4 and 6 mg filled syringe cartridges, and 6 mg vials soon after.

-Mylan Laboratories Inc., Sun Pharma, Sandoz (a subsidiary of Novartis), Dr. Reddy's Laboratories, and other companies have been producing generic versions of sumatriptan tablets in 25-, 50-, and 100-mg doses.
+Mylan Laboratories Inc., Sun Pharma, Sandoz (a subsidiary of Novartis), Dr. Reddy's Laboratories, and other companies have been producing generic versions of sumatriptan tablets in 25, 50, and 100 mg doses.
 Generic forms of the drug are available in US and European markets after Glaxo's patent protections expired in the respective countries.
 A nasal spray form of sumatriptan known as AVP-825 has been developed by Avanir and is generically available in some countries.